After Windows 10 upgrade, do these seven things immediately | ZDNet

 If you have additional accounts (especially Office 365 and Gmail accounts), now is a good time to add them to Windows so that they're available for use within apps as well.
 If you need to use two-factor authentication for those accounts, you can do it once here and avoid hassles later.

-To add accounts, go to Settings > Accounts > Email and app accounts and click Add an account.
+To add accounts, go to Settings > Accounts > Email and accounts and click Add an account.
+Note that your options here include specific choices for Office 365, Google, Yahoo, and iCloud accounts.

 7. Fine-tune Action Center settings.

-One of the signature features in Windows 10 is the Action Center, a pane that appears on the right side of the display when you swipe in on a touchscreen or click the notifications icon at the far right of the taskbar.
+One of the signature features in Windows 10 is the Action Center, a pane that appears on the right side of the display when you swipe in from the right on a touchscreen or click the notifications icon at the far right of the taskbar.

 For a portable PC, I recommend customizing the Quick Action buttons at the bottom of the Action Center pane.
 Hide any buttons you don't use, and make sure the four buttons you use most often are available in the top row so that you can get to them when the full set of buttons is collapsed to a single row.
 For instructions, see Windows 10 tip: Customize and rearrange the Quick Actions buttons.